You’ll need a place to live if you want to live in the UK for up to 6 months OR move here permanently.

 1. Rent or Buy a Home in the UK

-Set up search alerts on these well known property portals to hear about new homes in your target neighborhoods.
-There’s always a bit of a housing shortage here so it’s competitive.
+Set up search alerts on the property portals below to get first dibs in your target neighborhoods.
+There’s always a bit of a housing shortage here and it’s competitive.
 If you see something you like, jump on it.

 2. Build a Home in the UK